CSCI4850/s21-team4-project/README.md

      - git clone < repository  link>
 - open recently cloned repository  and double click on 'ImageCaptionGenerator.ipynb' file.
 - You're now able to run the code

+We begin by importing some of the tools we need to process our data.
+These tools will used to build/train our neural network and matplotlib for plotting and visualization, and numpy for everything

+'''python
+    cell created
+'''